-CO1 Understand and apply basic concepts of control system to develop mathematical model of various physical systems in engineering and also study effect of feedback on system characteristics.
-CO2 Use standard test signals to determine performance characteristics of first and second-order systems and determine the stability using time domain techniques.
-CO3 Identify the methods of frequency domain analysis and apply it to determine different types of stability in frequency domain.
-CO4 Differentiate between Transfer Function and State-Space approach of describing a system and understand the design of conventional controllers used in industry.
-CO5 Understand different types of control components and its design for reliable and efficient application in industry.
+CO1 Explain and apply basic concepts of control systems to develop mathematical models of various physical systems in engineering and study of feedback characteristics.
+CO2 Apply standard test signals to determine performance characteristics of first and second-order systems and understand the design of conventional controllers used in industry to control these performance parameters.
+CO3 Classify stability using time domain techniques and analyze a system's performance using the graphical approach.
+CO4 Identify the methods of frequency domain analysis and apply it to determine different types of stability in the frequency domain.
+CO5 Develop an understanding of state-space approach in various forms to model a system and apply the state feedback method to design a controller using pole-placement.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.